PLP-WebTechnologies/feb-2025-introduction-to-javascript-and-dom-manipulation-Polynelokuru72/README.md

                 textElement.style.fontSize = "20px";
             }
         });

-        // Add or remove an element when a button is clicked document.getElementById("addElementBtn").addEventListener("click", function() {
+        document.getElementById("addElementBtn").addEventListener("click", function() {
             const newElement = document.createElement("p");
             newElement.textContent = "This is a newly added paragraph!";